Yukino1010/High_Resolution_Anime_Generation/README.md

 ## Network Structure
-To make the implimentation simpler, we replace the pixel normalization with batch normalization whlie
+To make the implimentation simpler, we replace the pixel normalization with batch normalization whlie didn't apply equalized learning rate in the model.
+Besides, we use wasserstein distance as the loss function with the critic 5.
 ## Hyperparameters

 - START_IMG_SIZE = 16